 Looking for the best acai in Sydney?
 Yep, I’ve tried them all.
 You know, acai bowls in Sydney can differ massively.
 We all want them to be the right, thick consistency but sometimes we can be left disappointed.

 If you’re a bit unsure what acai is – pronounced ah-sigh-ee – it’s a blend of the super berry with frozen bananas and usually mixed with either coconut water or apple juice.
 Then it’s topped with fruit and granola.

-I’ve found Sydney cafes are using their own spin on these smoothie bowls and they vary big time in taste.
-Some use the powder form (not so good) others use the puree and most water it down with apple juice but I prefer it mixed with coconut water.
+I’ve found Sydney cafes put their own spin on these smoothie bowls and they vary big time in taste.
+Some use powder form (not so good) others use the puree and most water it down with apple juice but I prefer it mixed with coconut water.